pbock/fahrplan/README.md

 One *could* guess the timezone by abusing the `latitude`/`longitude` information, but that seems overkill for something that *should* be fixed by sending all the necessary data.

-Timezones really aren't a problem that hasn't been fixed yet, and as soon as Deutsche Bahn includes timezones in its API results, this client will support them too.
+Timezones really aren't a problem that hasn't been solved yet, and as soon as Deutsche Bahn includes timezones in its API results, this client will support them too.